OlivierLD/raspberry-coffee/RESTNavServer/launchers/web/scratch/fax-processor.v2/README.md

     --port: HTTP port to use.
 Default 8080.
     --kill-server: Kill the server once the page is displayed.
 Default false.
     --browser: Default true.
+    --spot:atl|pac - Default atl.
     --verbose, or -v.
 Default false.
     --help.
 Guess what!
+Exit after displaying help.
 ```

 The script would:
 - Download the expected faxes on the local file system
 - Start a small HTTP Server
-- Open `process.faxes.html` in your default browser, showing the faxes, recolored, rescaled, rotated.
+- Open the corresponding web page (`process.atl.faxes.html` or `process.pac.faxes.html`, depending on your `--spot` option) in your default browser, showing the faxes, recolored, rescaled, rotated.

 The code to change the colors, orientation, and size of the faxes is in `faxes.js`.

+> _Note_: If you experience some rendering issues, try a force-reload (Shift+Ctrl+R or its equivalent) from your browser.
+> Seems to work fine on Firefox, OK on Chrome or Safari, I've seen some issues on Brave, could not explain them yet.

 ![4 Faxes](./4.faxes.png)